My Pet Humans

 As I stand, considering the option of scaling the fence and going after it, I hear a new sound coming from the center of the grassy area.
 I whip around, and I see him.
 It’s that stupid bird.

-All thoughts of mice are gone.
-Now, my target is that bird.
-I highly suspect, although I can’t prove it yet, that he wants to take over the world.
+All thoughts of mice disappear.
+Now my target is that bird.
+I can’t prove it yet, but I highly suspect that he wants to take over the world.

 And if anyone is going to rule the world, it’s me.

 Under the cover of the shadowy bushes, I sit frozen, observing his every move.
 He turns his back to me, so he must not know I’m here.
-Paw by paw, I creep closer to him, giving me better access to an opening between two branches.
+Paw by paw, I creep closer to an opening between two branches.
 I can see more clearly from here, and he still doesn’t seem to have noticed me.

-“Caq, caq, caq, caq,” I say quietly, trying to imitate the chirping of a bird as I set my haunches into a launch position.
+“Caq, caq, caq, caq,” I say quietly, imitating a bird’s chirping as I set my haunches into a launch position.
 A small breeze blows across my whiskers, and I hope it doesn’t carry my scent to the bird.
 If he thinks I’m still in the house, this could be my chance to catch him and take him in for interrogation.
 And possibly dinner.

 Slowly, quietly, I place my front paws on the soft soil beneath the bushes and prepare to spring.
 I must be patient.
 Timing is everything.